vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

 ## Wrapping Up

 You should now have a good understanding of now of how the Spring Distributed Lock works and how to use it.
-From here you can take the sample code and fill in what the Redis service should look like, or try relocking the lock from within the same thread (the outcome might not be what you expect), or if you're ambitious you can run two instances to see how the lock preforms when interacting with more than one instance.
+From here you can take the sample code and fill in what the Redis service should look like, or try re-locking the lock from within the same thread (the outcome might not be what you expect), or if you're ambitious you can run two instances to see how the lock preforms when interacting with more than one instance.

 [^1]: One of biggest pitfalls however is still possible with this, which is to use the same lock across different services.
 Please never do this as it's a good way to end up in a system wide race condition and these are painful to even figure out let alone solve.